Find Nursing Colleges

 34 Yearly Graduations

 Barry University is the 7th most popular school in the nation for students seeking a master's degree in critical care nursing.
 Roughly 7,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $31,200 per year, while in-state graduate students, on average, pay $17,820 per year.
-During the 2020-2021 academic year, 34 people received their master's degree in critical care nursing from Barry University.
-About 94% of this group were women, and 71% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $32,000 per year, while in-state graduate students, on average, pay $17,820 per year.
+During the most recent year for which we have data, 34 people received their master's degree in critical care nursing from Barry University.
+Around 89% of these students were from an underrepresented racial-ethnic group, and 87% were women.

 #8